antmbraun/antological/content/blog/adventures/climbing-illiimani/climbing-illimani.md

 ## Guide
 We used Juancho and Julio from Altitud6000.
 A recent Google search did not turn up much for them, but if you are able to track them down, I can recommend them.
 They were certified mountain guides and seemed to have plenty of experience.
 They do, however, only speak Spanish.
 The service included transportation to and from basecamp (about 5 hours each way), all meals cooked by a chef, porters to take everything up to high camp, and all the mountaineering and camping gear.

 We paid them about $500 per person which seemed quite a bit cheaper than other companies.
-Western companies in particular are an order of magnitude more expensive than this, and I don't see how they could be signficantly better.
+Western companies in particular are an order of magnitude more expensive than this, and I don't see how they could be significantly better.

 ## The Climb